cinemaSkrillex/R-Teh/documentation/developper/developper.md

 ## Networking 🌐

-The project uses the boost library to manage the network.
+The project uses the boost library to manage the Network.
 The server and the client communicate with each other using the UDP protocol.

 [Networking](./networking/networking.md)